justanotherkevin/rails-fundamental/_rails_notes/3_rails_notes.md

 ```
 If the migration name is of the form "AddColumnToTable" or "RemoveColumnFromTable" and is followed by a list of column names and types then a migration containing the appropriate add_column and remove_column statements will be created.
 ```
-rails generate migration AddPartNumberToProducts part_number:string
+// add or remove a cloumn in table rails generate migration AddPartNumberToProducts part_number:string

 // migration from example ☝️